 Then serve the fried squash slices alongside the flavorful sauce and enjoy!

-How to Store Leftover Fried Squash
+How to Store The Squash

-So, this recipe will make about 16 half moon slices of fried squash - or about 4 servings worth.
-And, if you serve it for a family dinner, I doubt you'll have any leftovers.
+So, this recipe will make about 16 half-moon slices of fried squash - or about 4 servings worth.
+If you serve it for a family dinner, I doubt you'll have any leftovers.
+But, if you do, you can store the squash in an airtight container in the refrigerator for up to 3 days.

-Now, with that said, this fried squash recipe is definitely best enjoyed fresh because the slices do become a little soggy as they sit in the fridge.
 But, the good news is you can easily bring back the crispiness of them.
 Just arrange the slices on a baking sheet and heat them in the oven at 375 degrees Fahrenheit (190°C) for around 5 minutes - or until warm, crispy, and still golden brown.

 How to freeze butternut squash